bane-labs/go-ethereum/contracts/README.md

 Neo X Governance doesn't allow voting for multiple candidates and doesn't distribute rewards to new voters until a new epoch begins.
 So be careful to revoke or change your vote target.

+If it is necessary to change the vote target (e.g. the current voted candidate exits), invoke `transferVote(address candidateTo)` of `0x1212000000000000000000000000000000000001` to revote your deposited `GAS` to another candidate, and wait for the subsequent epoch to receive reward sharing.

 At the end of every election epoch, the 7 candidates with the highest amount of votes will be selected by Governance and become consensus nodes of the next epoch.
 However, this consensus set recalculation has two prerequisites:

 1. The size of candidate list is larger than `7`;